 - I have a subcontractor who requires urgent payment, what should I do?

 - I wish to conduct face-to-face research for my study, what do I do now?

 - My study has NHS REC approval, is there a different process to obtain approval for face-to-face contact?

 - I have already sought and received approval to conduct face-to-face research through the re-start process, do I need to re-apply since the restrictions have changed?

-- My colleagues are conducting a similar research study to mine but their approved mitigation checklist has less stringent measures.
+- My colleagues are conducting a similar research study to mine but their approved mitigation checklist/risk assessment has less stringent measures.
 Does this mean I can follow their measures instead?

 - Do I have to seek an amendment to my ethical review if I need to extend the end date of my data collection due to the Coronavirus situation?

 - Can I login to the CSF / iCSF / HTCondor from off campus?

 - Can I access my files held on Research Data Storage (Isilon) from off campus?

 - During this period of working from home - can I process personal data at home that has been obtained for the purposes of research?